thomasbiv/vibebot/README.md

 *Discord music/party bot.*

 Vibe Bot is a simple and easy-to-use Discord bot created for the purpose of music and various other functionalities.
-This is a personal project of mine that I constantly am updating, so I hope you enjoy using it!
+This is a personal project of mine that I constantly am updating/fixing, so I hope you enjoy using it!

 ### NOTE: